ihh/wtfgenes-appnote/README.md

-# biomake-appnote
+# wtfgenes-appnote
-Applications Note for Biomake
+Applications Note for wtfgenes